-Any disclosures made to any member of staff by a student must be reported to the DSL.
-For academy staff this is done by logging an incident on CPOMs; or, in some cases and for visitors, by completing a cause for concern sheet.
-The DSL will take appropriate action and arrange for contact to be to the Hub immediately.
+Any disclosures made to any member of staff by a child must be reported to the DSL.
+For academy staff this is done by logging an incident on CPOMS; or, in some cases and for visitors, by reporting directly to the DSL.
+The DSL will take appropriate action and arrange for contact to be to the Hub where appropriate.
 Referrals to the Hub are made by MARS - the online electronic referral form.
-These are recorded by the DSL/safeguarding member of staff on CPOMs and any actions/outcomes are noted on CPOMs for the student.
+These are recorded by the DSL/safeguarding member of staff on CPOMs and any actions/outcomes are noted on CPOMs.